On this page:

 Medicines for Type 2 Diabetes

 Type 2 diabetes, once called adult-onset diabetes or noninsulin-dependent diabetes, is the most common form of diabetes.
 It can start when the body doesn't use insulin as it should, a condition called insulin resistance.
 If the body can't keep up with the need for insulin, you may need diabetes medicines.
 Many choices are available.
 Your doctor might prescribe two or more medicines.
-The ADA recommends that most people start with metformin, a kind of diabetes pill.
+Most people start with metformin, a kind of diabetes pill.

 Medicines for Gestational Diabetes